amoe/acceleratedcpp/exercise-notes.md

 It would entail being able to call methods on the value of picture.ptr to reframe it.
 But, anything derived from BasePicture would also have to implement this method.
 Which is silly because they can't be reframed!
+[Update: actually it's not silly, except in the case of StringPicture]

 The ideal would be to somehow get the value of FramePicture's 'picture' member and rewrap it.
 But there's not method to do so.
 Worse, we can't even do so